-The Black Madonna: Our Lady of Czestochowa « Catholic Insight
+The Black Madonna: Our Lady of Częstochowa « Catholic Insight

-There are numerous images of Our Lady, just as there are of her Son, but amongst the most ancient and venerable is the one venerated at the shrine of Jazna Gora at Poland’s most famous and most visited place of pilgrimage, which I had the privilege of praying before on my own pilgrimage there with the parish in 2015.
+This feast of the ‘Queen of Poland’ is a national holiday in that great nation, with thousands of pilgrims flocking to her shrine at Jazna Gora, where is kept and held most dear precious image of Our Lady of Częstochowa.
+There are untold icons and paintings of the Mother of God, just as there are of her Son, but amongst the most ancient and venerable is the one venerated at the shrine of at Poland’s most famous and most visited shrine.
+I had the privilege of praying before this very image, on my own pilgrimage there, with my own local (Polish) parish back of Saint Hedwig’s, in 2015.
+Ah, memories of those pre-Covidian days…

 It is said that the icon was painted – or ‘written’, in the Eastern terminology – by Saint Luke himself, on a cedar table – a living portrait of the Mother of God.
-We know for certain that it came eventually from Constantinople in the 15th century, and brought to Poland, where the miraculous intercession of the image – or, more properly, of the one represented therein – was responsible for a miraculous victory during the Second Northern War in 1655, when 70 monks and 180 volunteers held off a force of 4000 invading Swedes for 40 days – when they were still primarily renowned for their military prowess, rather than for ABBA, IKEA and soft socialism – saving the image and the shrine against all earthly odds.
+We know for certain that it came eventually from Constantinople in the 15th century, and brought to Poland, where the miraculous intercession of the image – or, more properly, of the one represented therein – was responsible for a miraculous victory during the Second Northern War in 1655, when 70 monks and 180 volunteers held off a force of 4000 invading Swedes for 40 days.
+And this was when they were still primarily renowned for their military prowess, rather than for ABBA, IKEA and soft socialism.
+Thus was saved the image and the shrine against all earthly odds.

 The scars on the image derive from 1430, when a band of Hussites – early Czech Protestants – tried to steal the icon, but once it was in the wagon, the horses refused to move.
-In frustration, one of them drew his sword, and slashed the image, once, twice, and, before he got a third one in, he fell to the ground and perished in agony (see the article just posted on the perils of desecrating holy things).
+In frustration, one of them drew his sword, and slashed the image, once, twice, and, before he got a third one in, he fell to the ground and perished in agony.

-To this day, thousands of pilgrims make their way to Jasna Gora, including a young Karol Wojtyla, who went there secretly as a seminarian during Nazi occupation.
-The Black Madonna continues to intercede mightily for Poland, for the world, against all the errors of this age, not least those of socialism and communism in their various insidious guises.
+Through the centuries, untold numbers of pilgrims have made their way to Jazna Gora, including a young Karol Wojtyla, who went there secretly as a seminarian during Nazi occupation, and the Virgin helped guide his own vocation.
+The Black Madonna continues to intercede mightily for Poland, for the world, for all of us, against all the errors of this age, not least those of socialism and communism in their various insidious guises.

 So pray, trust and hope – the world may strike once, twice, but the third time, it will be Our Lady who wins.